When investing in whisky barrels beats investing in gold

 In the press release “Why Whisky is the Safest Investment to Make During Covid-19“, the general manager of Braeburn Whisky, Samuel Gordon explains the social turbulence.
 “Social turbulence is often a time when investors take stock of their portfolio.
 They look at new ways to protect and leverage their savings.
 With the pandemic this is not much different.”
 In an article in The Times, Gordon elaborated about the subject.
 “Investing in whiskey barrels is a strategy that will help investors build and safeguard their wealth, while providing an alternative way to invest.”

-Why so much mania for investing in whiskey?
+Why so much mania for investing in whisky?
 A few figures

 In Scotland alone there are some 22 million barrels of whisky stored with ageing whisky.
 Barrels have been entering the open market more and more, and collecting barrels has been gaining momentum.